 - Wake up early, grab a coffee, and head to the Diocletian’s Palace.
 I walked over around 7 am and there were just two other people with me, which is amazing because usually, it’s pretty packed!
 Did you know that these ruins are considered one the most impressive Roman buildings to survive?
 As such, it’s now a UNESCO World Heritage Site, which makes it extra special.

 - If you want idyllic village views, head to Voćni Trg, which used to be a fruit square way back when.
-You should be able to find it easily on Google Map.
-It’s fun to just wander around and take photos of the all the old buildings and cute storefronts.
+You should be able to find it easily on Google Maps.
+It’s fun to just wander around and take photos of all the old buildings and cute storefronts.

 - The Riva is a great place for a leisurely stroll along the waterfront.
 There’s an ample supply of restaurants you can choose from if you’re looking for a bite to eat with a view.